 SB 1050 by Sen. Hays and HB 357 by Rep. Santiago would expand the availability of low-interest loans to IOU water utilities.
 In addition, the bill would provide a sales tax exemption for sales or leases to IOU water utilities.
 The bill would authorize the PSC to create an individual IOU reserve fund to be used for projects identified by the IOU's capital improvement plan and prohibits the recovery of certain rate case expenses.
-HB 357 passed of its second committee.
+HB 357 has one committee stop remaining.